 In 2011, NZMACI renewed its commitment to the original legislation and philosophy, including its mandate to protect, promote and perpetuate Māori arts and crafts and culture.
 This renewed focus was followed by a succession of ground-breaking cultural projects including Tuku Iho.
 Tuku Iho is not only fulfilling its responsibilities under the Act, but is creating and developing relationships with other indigenous groups throughout the world.

-In the past five years, Tuku Iho has exhibited in China, Malaysia, Chile, Argentina and the United States (Washington D.C. and Los Angeles).
+Since 2013, Tuku Iho has exhibited in China, Malaysia, Chile, Argentina, the United States (Washington D.C. and Los Angeles) and Japan.
 The benefits of the exhibition extend beyond cultural engagement, enabling strengthened political relationships between New Zealand and the host countries, the forging of education partnerships and international trade opportunities.
 Tuku Iho also adds strength, dimension and authenticity to the associated tourism offer – not just at Te Puia, but for Rotorua and New Zealand.

 Following its runaway success in Washington DC, the Tuku Iho l Living Legacy exhibition wowed thousands more people during its 14-day stint at Venice Beach, Los Angeles.

 From celebrities to Californian locals, Tuku Iho launched with a breathtaking kapa haka performance on the famed Santa Monica Pier, bringing passerbyers to a standstill.